 The AirTag connects to Apple’s Find My network, which includes every iPhone, iPad, and Mac running a recent OS.

 That’s over a billion active devices acting as anonymous relay points.
 When your dog wanders out of your direct Bluetooth range, any nearby Apple device can detect the AirTag and silently report its location to you.
-Apple’s Find My privacy overview confirms that all location data is end-to-end encrypted across the network’s 2 billion devices.
+Apple’s Find My overview confirms that relay data stays anonymous and encrypted across the network’s billion-plus devices.

 The Yip Smart Tag’s community network is much smaller.